XiaoFaye/netcore-samples/code-samples/15.Call_C_Library_In_Linux/Readme.md

 1. Navigate to the project folder
 2. run 'gcc -shared plus.c -o plus.so' in linux
-3. update the so file path in Programe.cs file
-4. run `dotnet run`
+3. run `dotnet run`
-5. you should see the result 38 prints out
+4. you should see the result 38 prints out

 *This has been tested under Ubuntu and Mac OS